anton martin market madrid

 The Mercado de La Paz has about seventy stalls and has recently enjoyed a renaissance thanks to the Merchants Association of Madrid.
 It is currently one of the more posh and high-end markets you will find in the Spanish Capital.

-Located a bit more distant from the city center, Chamartin is probably our favorite market.
+Located slightly farther away from the city center, Chamartin is probably our favorite market.
 Lots of fantastic stands where you will be able to find excellent regional products.

 In the last ten years, various upgrades made to help promote the small vendors and businesses that keep the market alive.
 This is a market where locals truly shop.
 Do not expect tourists here, but if you want to enjoy a truly genuine experience with high-quality local products this is with no doubt one of the best markets to visit in Madrid.